 Questions?
 Comments?
 Know of any other losers we should all avoid?
 Let me know!

 As I wait for my brother to get me a few copies of the New Orleans Gambit, I checked it out online today knowing that the review of the 13th Annual NO DEAD ARTISTS would be there.
-I was happy to see that my work was mentioned first (!) in addition to the fact that I was one of a handful of artists that were mentioned from the show.
+I was happy to see that my work was mentioned first in addition to the fact that I was one of a handful of artists that were mentioned from the show.
 What a nice surprise!
-The review was written by D. Eric Bookhardt (appropriate name for a writer…) and titled “Triskaidekafolio.”
+The review was written by D. Eric Bookhardt and titled “Triskaidekafolio.”
 I had no idea if that was even a word, so thanks to the internet I found out this was Mr. Bookhardt’s take on triskaidekaphobia, which is an irrational fear of the number 13.
-Hmm.
-Perhaps he is a bit superstitious… Anyway, you can read the entire article online at http://bestofneworleans.com/gyrobase/Content?oid=oid%3A60495.
+You can read the entire article online at http://bestofneworleans.com/gyrobase/Content?oid=oid%3A60495.

 Be sure to visit the opening reception if you are in the New Orleans area this weekend!
 The show is at Jonathan Ferrara Gallery on Julia Street and will open from 6-9pm, Saturday, September 5th.
 But if you can’t make it and you’d like to see some of the work I have in this exhibit, including other series, visit my website at www.AmyGuidry.com.